Agora: Trust Less and Open More in Verification for Confidential Computing: Implementation

 \subsubsection{The Binary Verifier}

-The BV is developed in Rust and relies on a few crates.
-It employs a (dis)assembly framework for x86 architecture, \texttt{iced-x86}\cite{iced-x86}, to disassemble binary code and model the semantics of instructions.
-We use \texttt{Pest}~\cite{pest} as the \vc parser.
-To minimize the TCB size, we independently implement CFG generation using \texttt{petgraph}~\cite{petgraph} and SSA transformation algorithms.
+The BV is developed in Rust with a few crates.
+It employs the (dis)assembly framework, \texttt{iced-x86}, to disassemble binary code and model the semantics of instructions.
+We use \texttt{Pest} as the \vc parser.
+To reduce TCB, we independently implement CFG generation using \texttt{petgraph} and SSA transformation.

 \ignore{ We also introduce optimizations to simplify the generated assertions and eliminate quantifiers in SFI enforcement and LVI mitigation policies.
 For example, a predicated assertion $\tt FnPtr ~ rbx.1$ is replaced with an equality check on all possible values such that the predicate returns true, in the form of $\tt rbx.1 = FnPtr1000 \lor \tt rbx.1=FnPtr2000 \lor \cdots$.
 Therefore, functions are no longer needed to model predicates. }